0

 “Please do.”

 “Okay it is now time to slide the knitted stitches down the needle.
-Mostly we take this hand movement for granted, because mostly our only goal is to make room for the next batch of stitches.
+Mostly we take this hand movement for granted, because our only goal is to make room for the next batch of stitches.
 Ah but that is not the case with fair isle.
 For colorwork that carries horizontally across the back, the goal is to stretch the carried yarn.
 The cause of your rumpling is that your carried yarn is too tight.
 Watch this.”

 Her right hand lifts off the needle for a moment in a needless flourish, then slowly she slides the stitches back.
 She speaks as her hands knit the next grouping of stitches.
 “Sometimes in life one must back up before going forward.
 This is one of those times.
 Think of if as pulling back on a bow before loosing the arrow.
 Or rocking a stuck vehicle backwards before driving foreword.
 Or apologizing before attempting to resume a relationship.
 Undoubtedly you can think of other examples.”